nichoth/forms/README.md

 Form components that use `preact`

-The preact components simplify the creation of `labels` & `id` attributes, and form validation is done solely through css.
+The preact components simplify the creation of `labels` & `id` attributes, and form validation is done solely through css and html.

 ## install